mwmlln/shinju_select/README.md

 * Delete items in shopping bag shows no toast message.
   This issue seems to be related to Bootstrap Jquery and Jquery(Ajax) conflict.
 After searching how to resolve the conflict on the web, solution provided in [this site](https://coderedirect.com/questions/440791/conflict-bootstrap-prototype-js-and-jquery) to add `$.noConflict();`  at the top of the script did prevent server error but still not showing the toast message.

+* There is E10,000 limit per transaction in stripe testing account.
+This issue was informed by my mentor.

+* Unselecting the save profile info checkbox in checkout page still saves the changes in preferred delivery info.
+This issue was also informed me by my mentor.
+I have attempted to solve this issue by replacing Boolean($('#id-save-info').attr('checked')); to Boolean($('#id-save-info').prop('checked')); but had no luck resolving the issue.

 ###  Validating code